 The majority of properties assisted through the Program are anticipated to be owner occupied single-family, single unit, detached homes.
 However, 2-unit, 3-unit, and 4-unit properties where an owner occupies one or more of the units and residential tenants occupy the other unit(s) may be found eligible under exception to receive assistance.
-The buyout must include the purchase of the entire property which contains the structure the applicant resides in as their primary residence.
+The buyout must include the purchase of the entire property and any residential or related structures thereon.
 Multi-unit structures must be purchased in their entirety, therefore, the applicant must own all property the structure is located on.